facebookresearch/CParser/README.md

 distinguish a nested directive from a stringification operator appearing in the beginning of a line.

+Even more details -- The standard mandates that the tokens generated by a macro-expansion can be combined with the following tokens to compose a new macro invocation.
+This is not allowed for multiline macros.
+An error is signaled if the expansion of a multiline macro generates an incomplete macro argument list.

 ####  Negative comma in variadic macros

 Consider the following variadic macro